Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

 \subsection{Mode converter}

 The mode converter is sourced from the \texttt{mode$\_$converter} component in GDSFactory generic PDK, as proposed in~\cite{Shu2019}.
 The function is to convert the fundamental TE mode in a single-mode waveguide into the first order TE mode in a wider waveguide.
 It consists of a 500~nm wide waveguide and a 1~$\mu$m wide waveguide in close proximity within a 20~$\mu$m long coupling section.
 The gap width is 150~nm.
 The 1~$\mu$m wide waveguide is tapered to 1.2~$\mu$m wide before and after the coupling section by 25~$\mu$m long tapers.
 All waveguides are made of 220~nm thick Si and cladded in SiO$_2$.
-Fig.~\ref{fig:MODE_model} illustrates the component imported to Lumerical FDTD and Tidy3D.
-The fundamental TE mode is injected at the upper left port on the single-mode waveguide at 1550~nm.
+Fig.~\ref{fig:MODE_sketch} illustrates the mode converter and Fig.~\ref{fig:MODE_model} shows this component imported into Lumerical FDTD and Tidy3D.
 Fig.~\ref{fig:MODE_efield} includes examples of the electric field intensity computed by Lumerical FDTD and Tidy3D at a resolution of 25 cells per wavelength.
 Both solvers capture that a small fraction of the electric field is coupled from the narrow input waveguide to the wider output waveguide as a higher order mode.
-It needs to be noted that Tidy3D requires the boundary condition to be ``absorber'' on all boundaries to avoid simulation diverging in the simulations of this mode converter.
+It needs to be noted that Tidy3D requires the boundary condition to be ``absorber'' on all boundaries to avoid simulation diverging for the simulations of this component.

 The simulation is run at a series of spatial resolutions ranging from 6 to 25 cells per wavelength with a source bandwidth of 20~nm, as in the previous sections.
 The runtime in both solvers and the peak memory usage is listed in Table~\ref{tab:MODE_runtime}.
-Similar to the simulation of previous components, Tidy3D completes the job in much shorter time.
-For instance, Tidy3D finishes the simulation with the highest resolution~(25 cells per wavelength) in 33 minutes while Lumerical FDTD needs 25 hours with a peak memory usage of 23.63~GB.
+We notice that the runtime of Tidy3D does not increase monotonically with spatial resolution, as the computational speed depends on the server resource usage at the time.
 The memory usage is more demanding than that in simulations of previous components due to a larger simulation domain (72$\times$10.5$\times$4~$\mu$m$^3$).
-We notice that the runtime of Tidy3D does not increase monotonically with spatial resolution, as the computational speed depends on the server resource usage at the time.
+With the resolution of 25, the total number of grid points and the elapsed simulation time and iterations are listed in Table~\ref{tab:MODE_grid}.
+Tidy3D shows finer discretization and elapses slightly longer simulation time.